OriginProtocol/origin/deployment/DEPLOYMENT.md

 ## Installing SOPS

 [SOPS](https://github.com/mozilla/sops) is used for encrypting and decrypting deployment secrets.
 Install it and follow the instructions for GCP KMS for authentication.
+Make sure that you run:

+`gcloud auth application-default login`

 The key for encryption of secrets is available at:

 `projects/origin-214503/locations/global/keyRings/sops/cryptoKeys/sops-key`

-To encrypt a secrets file run
+To encrypt a secrets file run:

 `sops --encrypt --gcp-kms projects/origin-214503/locations/global/keyRings/sops/cryptoKeys/sops-key secret.yaml > secret.enc.yaml`